riimo-cmd/riimo-cmd/README.md

-- 👋 Hi there, you can call me Rin
+Hi there, you can call me Ryn!
-- 👀 I’m interested in web develpment and cloud computing
-- 🌱 I’m currently learning React
-- 💞️ I’m not looking for colaborators at the momment
-- 📫 Shoot me a message on twitter to get connected!
+I'm intreted in front end development and cloud computing.
+I'm mostly active on my neocities.

 <!---
 riimo-cmd/riimo-cmd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.